-LifeFlight of Maine owns four A109 series light twin-engine Leonardo AgustaWestland helicopters.
-Two 109E models were purchased new in January 2005, and two of the latest generation SP models were purchased in 2020, with a third SP purchase planned to complete the fleet.
-Click here for more information about our Complete the Fleet campaign.
+LifeFlight of Maine owns five A109 series light twin-engine Leonardo AgustaWestland helicopters.
+Two 109E models were purchased new in January 2005, and two of the latest generation SP models were purchased in 2020, and a third SP was purchased in 2022 marking the end of LifeFlight’s successful Complete The Fleet Campaign.

 LifeFlight has operated in the Leonardo helicopters since its inception.
 The A109 series are ideal for Maine.
 Chosen for their speed, they are some of the fastest light twin-engine helicopters in the world.
 The SP helicopters travel at an average speed of 165 mph, making the trip from Bangor to Caribou in less than an hour.
 With two hours of fuel plus reserves, helicopters are ideal for point-to-point transport of 175 miles.
 As speed is tied to a standard engine fuel burn, the A109’s effectively increase LifeFlight’s geographic coverage by 25% versus other airframes, and due to Maine’s road characteristics, a single helicopter equates to the equivalent coverage of six to nine fully staffed ground ambulances.

 Click here to meet our helicopter pilots and aviation maintenance technicians.